About us

 Diverse Clientele:

-Our EST is trusted by a wide range of clients — from ranchers and land managers who live off the land, to government agencies, universities, the U.S. Department of Defense, and nonprofits.
-This broad adoption across sectors underlines the versatility and reliability of our tools.
+EST is used by a wide range of clients — from ranchers and land managers who depend on the land for their livelihoods, to government agencies, universities, the U.S. Department of Defense, and nonprofits.
+That range matters because the tools have to work in very different settings, and they do.

 Our Promise:

-Open Range Consulting is committed to delivering solid, effective solutions that work for both the land and those who steward it.
-Whether you're overseeing sustainable land use or managing expansive rangelands, our tools are designed to make your job more effective and efficient.
+Open Range Consulting focuses on solutions that work for both the land and the people managing it.
+Whether you’re planning long-term use or making day-to-day decisions on large rangelands, our tools are built to make that work clearer and more manageable.

 Gregg Simonds